At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 Symptoms Pregnancy Premenstrual syndrome

-accompanies the entire pregnancy Pain goes away with menstruation
+accompanies the entire pregnancy with the onset of menstruation the pain goes away

 • Appetite

-the attitude to food changes, you want inedible, salty, beer, something that a woman usually does not like, the sense of smell is greatly aggravated, ordinary smells can be very annoying can crave sweet and savory, sensitivity to odors
+the attitude towards food changes, you want inedible, salty, beer, things that a woman usually doesn’t like, the sense of smell is greatly heightened, ordinary smells can be very irritating may crave sweet and salty foods, sensitivity to smells

 • Back pain

-starts 4-5 weeks after conception can appear both immediately after ovulation, and 2-5 days before menstruation
+starts 4-5 weeks after conception can appear either immediately after ovulation or 2-5 days before menstruation

 frequent mood swings, tearfulness irritability